 Articles that have studied the wine market with hedonic price analyses primarily use the Ordinary Least Squares (OLS) estimation method [6,7].
-However, given that evaluations of quality and reputation have a subjective character, it was assumed that they correlate with both known and unknown product attributes, potentially leading to endogeneity problems that result in biased estimators when using a conventional least squares estimation.
+However, given that evaluations of quality and reputation have a subjecRebecca Hansen, Sebastian Hess tive character, it was assumed that they correlate with both known and unknown product attributes, potentially leading to endogeneity problems that result in biased estimators when using a conventional least squares estimation.

-215 2.3.
-Research Hypotheses
+2.3 Research hypotheses

-This article aims to build on former analysis of the German wine market with a special focus on the pricing competitiveness of cooperatives to close the gap of a sufficient consideration of structural differences of cooperatives (including a range in area under cultivation from 100 ha to over 1000 ha), and the pricing segments the cooperatives position their wines (ranging from $\in 1.8$ to $\in 69.5$ ).
+This article aims to build on former analysis of the German wine market with a special focus on the pricing competitiveness of cooperatives to close the gap of a sufficient consideration of structural differences of cooperatives (including a range in area under cultivation from 100 ha to over 1000 ha), and the pricing segments the cooperatives position their wines (ranging from $\notin$ 1.8 to $\notin$ 69.5).
 To do so the following hypotheses were investigated:

-- H1: The German wine market is characterised by different price segments.
-Therefore, differentproduct attributes can be identified as price determinants in these segments. - H2: The effect of the organisational form of "cooperative" on wine price differs in differentprice segments. - H3: The quality rating of a wine and reputation rating have a significant positive influence onthe wine price in all segments. - H4: The size of a cooperative influences its marketing strategy, therefore the quality it producesand the market segment where it is positioned and thus the wine price achieved. - Methodologically, the Hausman-Taylor panel estimator (H-T) was used where applicable to overcome endogeneity bias.
-To take into account the heterogeneity between cooperatives, different price segments of the wine market, and various wine evaluation formats were considered.
-Therefore, quantile regressions were used.
+H1: The German wine market is characterised by different price segments.
+Therefore, different product attributes can be identified as price determinants in these segments.H2: The effect of the organisational form of "cooperative" on wine price differs in different price segments.H3: The quality rating of a wine and the reputation rating of a wine producer or cooperative have a significant positive influence on the wine price in all segments.H4: The size of a cooperative influences its marketing strategy, therefore the quality it produces and the market segment where it is positioned and thus the wine price achieved.

+Methodologically, the Hausman-Taylor panel estimator (H-T) was used where applicable to overcome endogeneity bias.
+To take into account the heterogeneity between cooperatives and different price segments of the wine market, various wine evaluation formats were considered and quantile regressions were used.

-233 3.
-Data
+3. DATA

-- Quality ratings of wines may differ across wine guides, particularly where evaluations are not 234 based on blind tasting procedures [15,30].
-As we aim to compensate for potential biases that 235 occur in the wine guide ratings only wines are included to the sample that were rated in the 236 following two wine guides [31,32]: The Gault& Millau wine guide, and the Eichelmann.
-The 237 wines in the Gault&Millau wine guide are tasted both blindly and openly to assess the quality 238 239 development of the wineries over time [33].
+Quality ratings of wines may differ across wine guides, particularly where evaluations are not based on blind tasting procedures [15,30].
+As we aim to compensate for potential biases that occur in the wine guide ratings only wines are included to the sample that were rated in the following two wine guides [31,32]: The Gault&Millau wine guide, and the Eichelmann.
+The wines in the Gault&Millau wine guide are tasted both blindly and openly to assess the quality development of the wineries over time [33].
 In the Eichelmann a comparable number of wines and wineries are evaluated using the international 100-point system for quality classification.
-240 241 Furthermore, 1-5 stars are awarded for the company's reputation.
+Furthermore, 1-5 stars are awarded for the company's reputation.
 In contrast to Gault&Millau, however, tastings are repeated and are exclusively blind [34].
-Even though the probability of 242 biased ratings cannot be ruled out completely, the use of two wine guide ratings enables a 243 visibility of potentially differing effects of the two wine guides on the wine price.
-Only wines 244 that meet the wine guide's basic quality standards and are recommended for purchase are listed 245 in these guides.
-246 - Tasting and listing of wines in a wine guide requires their active promotion by winemakers.
+Even though the probability of biased ratings cannot be ruled out completely, the use of two wine guide ratings enables a visibility of potentially differing effects of the two wine guides on the wine price.
+Only wines that meet the wine guide's basic quality standards and are recommended for purchase are listed in these guides.

+Tasting and listing of wines in a wine guide requires their active promotion by winemakers.
 With regard to this self-selection, the selection of wines tasted can only be regarded as random to a limited extent.
 However, the wines and vineyards in the sample in this analysis were randomly selected from all the wines listed in the wine guides.